stadiamaps/ferrostar/CONTRIBUTING.md

 flow.
 Further, the "normal" Xcode build flow always assumes xcframeworks can't change during build, so it processes them before any other build rules.
 So we use a shell script.

-If Xcode is not behaving well (it often caches Swift packages too), a quick restart of Xcode or resetting the package graph usually clears it up.
+If Xcode is not behaving well, a quick restart of Xcode or resetting the package graph usually clears it up.

 TODO: Decide on how to publish the Swift package.
 Probably something convoluted like MapLibre does, since SPM is so picky about owning the repo root.